Sir John Morden, 1st Baronet: Foundation of Morden College

 Sir John Morden died in 1708, aged 86, and was buried in Morden College chapel crypt.
 Created c.
 1717–1725, statues of Sir John and his wife, Lady Susan Morden, adorn the western front of the college.
 The college has since expanded several times and continues its charitable work.
+In October 2023, its newly added day centre, the John Morden Centre, won the Stirling Prize for architecture.

 Apart from the college, Sir John's name lives on in the name of pubs on Brand Street (Greenwich) and Campshill Road (Lewisham), and local street names in the Royal Borough of Greenwich.